rectorphp/rector/docs/ServiceNameToTypeProvider.md

 **Why Should You Implement the Interface?**

 This operation could be automated on some level, but Kernel and Container API vary too much over frameworks and their versions.
-The implementation is left up to you and your specific case. **This allows any framework and anotherService to use these rectors and gives you freedom to provide own desired types if needed**.
+The implementation is left up to you and your specific case. **This allows any framework and container to use these rectors and gives you freedom to provide own desired types if needed**.

 ## How to Add it?